-- \ 100 Cubic feet equals MGD divided by 0.00000204946.
-Figures in this column are calculated using unrounded MGD values and are more precise than the figures listed in column (2). - \\ Includes quantities from Los Trancos County Water District and Palomar Park Water District. - \\\ Total does not equal sum of MGD figures due to rounding.
-Total is not 184 MGD because table does not include the City of Hayward. - \\\\ Cordilleras Mutual Water Association is not a party to this Agreement, but it has its own Supply Assurance of 3,007 hundred cubic feet (CCF).
+- 1. 100 Cubic feet per year = Million Gallons per Day / 0.00000204946.
+Figures in column (1) are calculated using unrounded MGD values and are more precise than the figures listed in column (2) - 2.
+Includes quantities from Los Trancos County Water District, Palomar Park Water District, and Skyline County Water District (SFPUC Res.
+No. 09-0070). - 3.
+Total does not equal sum of MGD figures due to rounding.
+Total is not 184 MGD because the table does not include the City of Hayward.
+Cordilleras Mutual Water Association is not a party to this Agreement, but it has its own supply assurance of 3,007 hundred cubic feet (CCF). - 4.
+Includes quantities transferred from the City of Mountain View in 2017 and the City of Palo Alto in 2018. - 5.
+Reflects quantity transferred to the City of East Palo Alto in 2017. - 6.
+Reflects quantity transferred to the City of East Palo Alto in 2018.